 Many upscale hotels charge $9.95 per day or more for WiFi use.
-A few offer two levels of WiFi access, with higher bandwidth available at a higher cost.
-You can avoid this fee by bringing your own mobile hotspot or by going to local businesses or libraries that offer free WiFi.
+A few offer two levels of WiFi access, with greater bandwidth available at a higher cost.
+You can avoid this fee by bringing your own mobile hotspot or by going somewhere local that offers free WiFi.

 Business Center Fee